WeblateOrg/weblate/docs/admin/addons.rst

 the commit message is customized to include it.

 The original commit messages can optionally be overridden with a custom commit message.
-See :ref:`markup` for for the message options.
+See :ref:`markup` for the message options.

 Trailers (commit lines like ``Co-authored-by: …``) can optionally be removed from the original commit messages and appended to the end of the squashed